Gears of War: Judgment: Reception

 Gears of War: Judgment has received positive reviews from critics.
 It received an average review score of 79/100 on Metacritic.
 GameSpot gave it a score of 7.5/10.
 Giant Bomb gave it a score of 3/5, saying its campaign "twists the [Gears of War] formula in some interesting ways but the rest of the package feels pretty thin for a full-priced retail product".
 IGN scored the game a score of 9.2/10, calling the game "amazing" and "a fantastic prequel with super combat".

 Sales

-According to Cowen and Company the first-month sales of Gears of War: Judgment were very poor compared to Gears of War 3 selling about 425,000 units, around a fifth of the two million Gears of War 3 managed in September 2011.
+According to Cowen and Company the first-month sales of Gears of War: Judgment were very poor compared to Gears of War 3 selling about 425,000 units in the US, around a fifth of the two million Gears of War 3 managed in September 2011.
 In the United States, the game was the third best-selling title behind BioShock Infinite and Tomb Raider.
 In August 2013 it was revealed that Gears of War: Judgment sold just over one million copies.